Written for Hope

 By Anastasia Smith, Former Medicaid Service Coordinator

-Hope, who has requested to remain anonymous, is a strong self empowered person who has not given up on her pursuit for self-directed services.
+Hope is a strong self empowered person who has not given up on her pursuit for self-directed services.
 After high school, Hope was misdiagnosed with a psychiatric disability; however, Hope never felt like she fit under the mental health umbrella.

 Hope, like many others in her position, became frustrated with working with staff that she felt misunderstood her, her diagnosis, and her disabilities.
 Hope worked hard on obtaining a proper diagnosis and once she became affiliated with the OPWDD community, began to do her own research on services that interested her.